 Living a life of grace is very often misinterpreted.
 Some believe it’s an indicator of weakness.
 In the eyes of many, extending the truest form of grace, which is forgiveness, means giving up.
 Others believe grace is automatic and easy to show.
 Quite the contrary—living a life of grace takes an enormous amount of strength and a boatload of tenacity.

-When you find yourself faced with a choice, to walk away and give up or to offer grace to another even when undeserved, there are five things you must be willing to do.
+When you find yourself faced with a choice to walk away and give up or to offer grace to another even when undeserved, as was extended to us, there are five things you must be willing to do.

 5. Build the future.
 Move forward in the relationship, not to accept repeat offenses but to offer a fresh start.

 Every action that extends grace must be clothed in strength and ladled with determination and endurance.
-This type of grace is most certainly one of the lovely traits that create a woman’s real beauty.
+This type of grace is the beginning and end of our faith.
+It is most certainly one of the lovely traits that create a woman’s real beauty and strength.

 Don’t miss these popular articles: